TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Introduction

 \section{Introduction}

-Reasoning oriented language models increasingly make reasoning explicit by exposing thinking traces, often as chain-of-thought style text.
-In many systems, this reasoning appears as a long block at the start of each reply, either always on, or controlled externally through inference flags.
-The pattern boosts accuracy on arithmetic, programming, problem solving, and multi step planning, and it provides a practical interface for inspecting rationale when mechanistic interpretability is unavailable.
-Yet it also turns explicit reasoning into a blunt instrument.
+Reasoning-oriented language models increasingly expose explicit reasoning as visible “thinking” traces, often in the form of chain-of-thought-style text.
+In many systems, this reasoning appears as a long, front-loaded block at the start of each reply, either always enabled or externally controlled through inference flags.
+While this can improve accuracy on arithmetic, programming, and other multi-step tasks, it also turns explicit reasoning into a blunt instrument.

-Front loaded thinking has three recurring limitations.
-First, it is expensive and verbose, because the model emits many reasoning tokens even for trivial or low risk requests.
-Second, it weakens claim level auditability.
-A single monologue can loosely justify many later statements, so the mapping from an individual claim to its justification is often indirect.
+Front-loaded reasoning has three recurring limitations.
+First, it is expensive and verbose, because the model emits many reasoning tokens even for trivial or low-risk requests.
+Second, it weakens claim-level auditability.
+A single long monologue can loosely justify many later statements, so the mapping from an individual claim to its justification is often indirect.
 Third, it is not reactive.
-Once the model begins presenting, it cannot cleanly re enter a thinking phase to re check assumptions or re anchor itself if uncertainty arises mid answer.
+Once the model begins presenting an answer, it cannot cleanly re-enter an explicit reasoning phase to re-check assumptions or re-anchor itself if uncertainty arises mid-response.

-A better target is a reasoning policy that is closer to human thought: short bursts, inserted where needed, and re-triggered when new cues appear.
-Achieving this requires signals that indicate latent state change, not only a task difficulty estimate.
-Temporal transitions are one of the most common such signals in real interactions.
-Plans expire, priorities change, and users return after long gaps.
-Yet unless time is stated explicitly, standard dialogue models treat a reply after two seconds and a reply after two weeks as the same token sequence.
+A better target is a reasoning \emph{policy} rather than a fixed reasoning \emph{mode}: short bursts of explicit reasoning, inserted where needed and re-triggered when new cues appear.
+Learning such a policy requires signals that indicate latent state change, not only a task-level estimate of difficulty.
+Temporal structure is a particularly useful probe for this problem because it frequently carries latent contextual information in real interaction: deadlines move, assumptions go stale, priorities shift, and users return after long gaps.
+Yet unless time is stated explicitly, language models in dialogue settings typically treat a reply after two seconds and a reply after two weeks as equivalent.

-We present \textbf{\textsc{Time}} (Temporally Intelligent Meta-reasoning Engine), a behavioral alignment framework that equips reasoning models with context sensitive explicit thinking. \textsc{Time} introduces three lightweight primitives: optional \texttt{<time>} tags on turns, optional short \texttt{<think>} blocks that may appear anywhere in a response, and tick turns that contain only time metadata to represent silence and passage of time.
-These primitives model temporality explicitly during training and evaluation, but timestamps are not required for the learned policy to operate: the model can still trigger brief reasoning from purely textual cues when temporal metadata is absent.